 Zimmermann (9-3) struck out eight with a season-high 111 pitches while dropping his ERA to 2.00.
 He's tied with Boston's Clay Buchholz , Arizona's Patrick Corbin and St. Louis' Adam Wainwright for most wins in the majors.

 "I'm hoping he wears that neck brace every time he goes out," Johnson said.
 "That was a heck of a game."

 Johnson also joked that he might have to hold more team meetings after seeing some rare signs from his offense.
 The Nationals, who hadn't scored more than three runs for seven straight games, managed to get five across in one inning as they broke a two-game losing streak and moved within one game of .500.

 "I'll have it every day if we get 14 hits and seven runs, but it wasn't much of a meeting," Johnson said.
 "It was about three minutes or something like that.
 I was just cheering `em up."

 Asked what he got from the meeting, second baseman Anthony Rendon said: "Swing."

 "Just be aggressive," Rendon said.
 "That's basically what he was trying to say.
 Just go out there and try to hit."

-Regular center fielder Denard Span missed the first game after fouling a pitch off his right foot in Saturday's 11-inning loss, but played in the nightcap.
+Regular center field Denard Span missed the game after fouling a pitch off his right foot in Saturday's 11-inning loss, but he was scheduled to start the nightcap.
 Usual left fielder Bryce Harper is on the disabled list with a sore knee and was en route for his Monday appointment with renowned specialist Dr. James Andrews.

 Follow Joseph White on Twitter: http://twitter.com/JGWhiteAP